mvan231/RoutineHubDocs/README.md

 ## Shortcut ID
 The <shortcut_id> is a numeric ID assigned to the shortcut on the site when a new shortcut is created.

-To find this ID after creating the shortcut on RoutineHub, tap/click on the address bar and view the 1-5 digit number.
+To find this ID after creating the shortcut on RoutineHub, tap/click on the address bar and view the numeric ID value.

 Example: https://routinehub.co/shortcut/7388/version/create<br>
 RoutineHub Shortcut ID: 7388